airfcms/smoketest_project/Readme.txt

 - unit test statistics, using the junitReport format

-Just some chnages to test the Jira integration
+Just some chnages to test the Jira integration.

+Missed something